quixio/quix-streams/docs/api-reference/csharp/TimeseriesBuffer.md

 ## TimeseriesBuffer Class

-Class used to read from the stream in a buffered manner
+Represents a class used to consume and produce stream messages in a buffered manner.

 ```csharp
 public class TimeseriesBuffer :